-Reds greats Pete Rose, Joe Morgan, Johnny Bench and Tony Perez of the Big Red Machine.
+Tony Perez, right, with fellow Big Red Machine greats Pete Rose, Joe Morgan and Johnny Bench.
 (Photo courtesy of the Cincinnati Reds).

 At 66, Hall of Fame catcher Johnny Bench isn't afraid to dare a reporter to try to run him over.
 But he likes baseball's new rule protecting catchers.

 There's more to the story when you become an Insider.
 WCPO Insider's membership is an additional benefit on top of everything you can get for free on WCPO.com.
 We created an entire digital organization dedicated to bringing you exclusive access to in-depth stories that you can’t get anywhere else, handpicked events, and incredible savings on things you love to do.
 To find out more click here.